 We’ll also be discussing global health topics such as the current Obesity epidemic.
 61% of adults in Ireland are currently overweight or obese and almost a third of Irish children are now overweight.
 The links between obesity and diseases such as cancer and diabetes are well known, but we meet the researchers who are increasingly interested in the important role of our immune system – and our Natural Killer cells! – in maintaining a healthy body weight.

 Vaccinations are known to save millions of lives every year – yet there is an increasingly worrying trend around the world to mistrust them and refuse vaccination.
-We’ll be investigating some of the reasons leading to vaccine hesitancy, from cervical cancer to measles, and revealing the latest research in vaccine development for people with compromised immune systems, such as those with HIV, people receiving chemotherapy for cancer, or undergoing organ transplantation.
+We’ll be discussing the history of vaccines and some of the reasons leading to vaccine hesitancy, and with the HPV vaccine programme being expanded to everyone from September 2019, we’ll find out why a virus most associated with causing Cervical cancer is also connected to an increasing number of HPV-Driven Head and Neck Cancers.
+We’ll also look at the latest research in vaccine development for people with compromised immune systems, such as those with HIV, people receiving chemotherapy for cancer, or undergoing organ transplantation.

 They’re in everything from your phone to your shower, and from your toothpaste to cream to soothe your baby’s bum!
 Metals that are extracted from the ground underpin every aspect of lives and Ireland is internationally renowned as a resource of metals and minerals.
 We dig into the geology of what’s here and why, and find out about the technology and techniques used to locate and safely extract them from the ground.